 Frequently asked questions

-Does the length of a marriage affect a divorce settlement?
+Does the length of a marriage affect how assets are divided in a divorce?

-The length of a marriage does affect a divorce settlement in the UK.
+The length of a marriage does affect the division of assets in divorce.
 While there is no specific legal definition of a long or short marriage, a marriage of less than 5 years is generally considered short.
 Each case is unique and the duration of the marriage is just one of various factors considered when determining a fair settlement.

 I am in my mid 50’s and getting divorced – will a court take into account my age?